paritytech/polkadot/roadmap/implementers-guide/src/node/approval/approval-voting.md

 [`SessionInfo`](../../runtime/session_info.md)

 On start-up, we clear everything currently stored by the database.
 This is done by loading the `StoredBlockRange`, iterating through each block number, iterating through each block hash, and iterating through each candidate referenced by each block.
-Although this is O(n^3), we don't expect to have more than a few unfinalized blocks at any time and in extreme cases, a few thousand.
+Although this is `O(o*n*p)`, we don't expect to have more than a few unfinalized blocks at any time and in extreme cases, a few thousand.
 The clearing operation should be relatively fast as a result.

 Main loop:
   * Each iteration, select over all of